reinvented/pei_elections/README.md

 # pei_elections

-Elections Data for Prince Edward Island
+Open data related to elections in the Canadian province of Prince Edward Island.